 PRIF also provides policy advice in the form of applied research projects, such as the institute’s comprehensive advisory work for the European Foreign Service and the member states within the EU Nonproliferation Consortium, and several national projects on radicalisation with a dedicated focus on knowledge transfer.

-With their orientation towards the general public and contributions to political debate and education, the institute’s HSFK/PRIF Reports and the HSFK-Standpunkte series are two of the main channels through which PRIF provides information on policy advice.
+With their orientation towards the general public and contributions to political debate and education, the institute’s PRIF Reports, PRIF Spotlights and PRIF Blog are the main channels through which PRIF provides information on policy advice.

 One of the publication highlights at PRIF is the annual Peace Report, which has become a central forum for discourse on peace policies in Germany.
 The publication has been issued in cooperation with other institutes since 1987.

 The Schlangenbad Talks series, conducted annually since 1998, have become a secure and mutually recognized dialog forum for Russo-German security policies attended by high-ranking government, military, research and media representatives.